 Neurodiversity is a new term for many people, so:

-the range of differences in individual brain function and behavioural traits, regarded as part of normal variation in the human population
+the range of differences in individual brain function, neurology, and behavioural traits, regarded as part of essential variation in the human population.

 The Neurodiversity Paradigm affirms that all neurological differences/divergence such as autism, ADHD, dyslexia, dyscalculia, dyspraxia, are a healthy and valuable contribution to human cultural and biological diversity.

 WHY is TPU needed?

 A bit more about the SEN struggles we are currently facing in the UK:

 Currently in the UK, it is very clear that our neurodivergent children and young people, their families, their teachers, SENCOs and schools are fighting an incredibly hard battle and they’ve a long way to go before it gets easy.

 A lot of these struggles pivot around behavioural ‘challenges’, as well as effective learning support and making reasonable adjustments.